neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/README.md

 - get an idea of the power (and the pitfalls) of Javascript
 - get an insight on its importance as a fundamental development skill

-### Why is the content of todays block so important for the students?
+### Why is the content of today's block that important for the students?

 - Javascript is among the first three most in-demand programming languages, knowledge is mandatory for fullstack web developers